jp26jp/TFSJ_Project06/README.md

 ***
 If http://shirts4mike.com is down, an error message describing the issue should appear in the console.
 - The error should be human-friendly, such as “There’s been a 404 error.
 Cannot connect to http://shirts4mike.com.”
-- To test and make sure the error message displays as expected, you can disable the wifi on your computer or device.
+- To test and make sure the error message displays as expected, you can disable the wifi on your computer or device